 Nothing is a waste of time if you use the experience wisely.

 Experimenting with new things is good for your health.
 If you do something new, it breaks you out of your comfort zone helping to increase both courage and self-confidence.
 Experimenting with new things reduces boredom and monotony.
 Creating a practice of trying new things will force you to make useful changes in life.
 It also reduces fear and anxiety and increases satisfaction.
-Read more about the benefits of doing something new every day.
+Read more about the benefits of doing new things.

 How to: After making your Bucket List according to the previous tip, start doing these new activities.
 Actually, these new things don't even have to be significant.
 Need some examples?
 Go to work (or home) using another route or even another vehicle.
 Listen to music you don't usually listen to.
 See a movie (or movie genre) you haven't seen before.
 Start learning a new language.